By Donna Manz

 Uniworld also has a promotion – it’s offering passengers up to $900 off per couple on selected itineraries – which, like AMA’s, expires on June 30.
 Other Christmas cruise deals, if they materialize, may not be as lucrative.

-Why A Christmas River Cruise to European Markets
+Why Sail on Christmas River Cruises to European Markets

 It is such a surreal feeling to wake up on a small ship gliding down a winding river and look out at a gently-falling snow blanketing the woods.
 Then you round a bend and fairytale houses or castles appear.